astral-sh/ruff/docs/configuration.md

 Usage: ruff [OPTIONS] <COMMAND>

 Commands:
-  check    Run Ruff on the given files or directories (default) rule     Explain a rule (or all rules) config   List or describe the available configuration options linter   List all supported upstream linters
+  check    Run Ruff on the given files or directories rule     Explain a rule (or all rules) config   List or describe the available configuration options linter   List all supported upstream linters